Veget-ables/image-auto-collecting/README.md

                           with a - character.
   -tm, --tagMode TEXT     Defaults to 'any'.
 The possible values are: 'any'
                           and 'all'
-  -t, --text TEXT         A free text search.
+  -tx, --text TEXT        A free text search.
 Photos who's title, description
                           or tags contain the text will be returned.
 You can exclude results that match a term by prepending it with a - character.
-  -s, --sort INT          Defaults to 6 (relevance).
+  -st, --sort INT         Defaults to 6 (relevance).
 The possible values are:
                           0 (date-posted-desc), 1 (date-posted-asc), 2
                           (date-taken-desc) 3 (date-taken-asc), 4
                           (interestingness-desc), 5 (interestingness-asc), and
                           6 (relevance)
-  -m, --media TEXT        Defaults to 'all'.
+  -md, --media TEXT       Defaults to 'all'.
 The possible values are 'all',
                           'photos' and 'videos'
   -ex, --extras           The possible values are: description, license,
                           date_upload, date_taken, owner_name, icon_server,